ARMmbed/BLEIntros/Docs/GettingStarted/DevIntro.md

 2. mbed has a BLE-specific API ([BLE_API](http://developer.mbed.org/teams/Bluetooth-Low-Energy/code/BLE_API/file/1956023d42fb/README.md)), a high level abstraction for using BLE on multiple platforms.

-3. The mbed BLE tools are written in C++ and can be used from the online [mbed compiler](https://developer.mbed.org/compiler/) or used offline, for example with [GCC](http://developer.mbed.org/forum/team-63-Bluetooth-Low-Energy-community/topic/5257/).
+3. The mbed BLE tools are written in C++ and can be used from the online [mbed compiler](https://developer.mbed.org/compiler/) or offline, for example with [GCC](http://developer.mbed.org/forum/team-63-Bluetooth-Low-Energy-community/topic/5257/).

 BLE is most useful when used with a website or app on your mobile or tablet.
 See the next section for options.